-effective height of the funnel, in m, measured from the upper deck, or notional deck line where there is local discontinuity in the upper deck, and the top of the highest funnel.
-The top of the highest funnel may be taken at the level where the sum of each funnel breadth reaches B/4 side projected area, in m2, of the hull, superstructures, houses and funnels above the summer load waterline which are within the equipment length of the ship.
-The total side projected area of the funnels is to be considered in the side projected area of the ship, A, when A{FS} is greater than zero.
+: effective height of the funnel, in m, measured from the upper deck, or notional deck line where there is local discontinuity in the upper deck, and the top of the highest funnel.
+The top of the highest funnel may be taken at the level where the sum of each funnel breadth reaches discontinuity in the upper deck, and the effective height $h{\text{F}}. \label{eq:height}$ side projected area, in m, of the hull, superstructures, houses and funnels above the summer load waterline which are within the equipment length of the ship.
+The total side projected area of the funnels is to be considered in the side projected area of the ship, A, when $A{FS}$ is greater than zero.
 The shielding effect of funnels in transverse direction may be considered in the total side projected area, i.e., when the side projected areas of two or more funnels fully or partially overlap, the overlapped area needs only to be counted once.

-A{FS}: sum of the front projected area of each funnel, in m2, calculated between the upper deck, or notional deck line where there is local discontinuity in the upper deck, and the effective height h_F.
+AFS: sum of the front projected area of each funnel, in m2, calculated between the upper deck, or notional deck line where there is local

-A{FS} is to be taken equal to zero if the sum of each funnel breadth is less than or equal to B/4 at all elevations along the funnels height.
+$A{FS}$ is to be taken equal to zero if the sum of each funnel breadth is less than or equal to B/4 at all elevations along the funnels height.